Light-Wizzard/Light-Wizzard.github.io/README.md

 # Galaxy Calculator 2

 Galaxy Calculator 2 has 4 Calculators built into it:
-1. :milky_way: Galatic Calculator
+1. Galatic Calculator
-2. :confounded: Madness Calculator
+2. Madness Calculator
-3. :earth_americas: Planet Calculator
+3. Planet Calculator
-4. :computer: Calculator
+4. Calculator

 I used the project files from my first Galaxy Calculator that is written using Qt QML and JavaScript, this one uses Qt C++, and Widgets, so the documentaion may be wacky till I have a chance to fix all the links and convert them to this new Project,